High Capacity Reversible Data Hiding in Encrypted 3D Mesh Models Based on Multi-MSB Prediction: Proposed method

-\section{PROPOSED METHOD}
+\section{Proposed method}

-The proposed method involves the following phases: (1) The content owner encrypts the original model; (2) Data-hider embed secret message into the model; (3) The receiver extracts the secret message and restores origianl mesh model content.
-In order to describe our method more clearly, we present a framework to show the concrete process of our proposed method, as show in Fig.\ref{figure_1}.
-Section II-A describes the process of reserving space before encryption.
-The mesh model encryption process is shown in Section II-B. Section II-C describes the process of data embedding.
-The process of extracting and restoring mesh model by recipients with different keys is given in section II-D.
+The framework contains three parts: (1) The content-owner reserves room for data hiding and encrypts original 3D mesh model; (2) The data-hider embeds additional data in the redundant room of vertex coordinates; (3) The receiver extracts the additional data and restores the original contents of the 3D mesh model.
+The framework to describe the operation process of our method is shown in Fig.\ref{figure_1}.
+Section~\ref{subsec::vacate room} describes the process of generating room before encryption.
+3D mesh model encryption process appears in Section~\ref{subsec::encryption}.
+In Section~\ref{subsec::data embedding}, procedures of data embedding are given.
+Finally, the process for data extraction and model recovery by receivers with different keys are described in Section\ref{subsec::data extraction}.